-Instagram video marketing is incredibly important in 2019 because it’s the best, most engaging tool you have to make your brand stand out.
+Instagram video marketing is incredibly important, because it’s the best, most engaging tool you have to make your brand stand out.
 Instagram is constantly at the top end of the most used social media, and video performs much better on the platform.
-If you know how to create Instagram video ads well, you can take your brand to the next level in 2019.
+If you know how to create Instagram video ads well, you can take your brand to the next level.

 Of course, there’s truly no 1 correct way to do Instagram video marketing.
 Video is a very dynamic medium, and there are several ways to express your brand’s message using it.
 Knowing how to deliver that message effectively on the Instagram platform is the key to knowing how to create Instagram video ads.

 To do Instagram video marketing well, you need to understand its overarching purpose and how it should fit into your marketing plan.
 Instagram is more useful as a primarily branding platform rather than as a direct sales platform, and it’s important that you use it that way.
 If you want to create more sales through Instagram, you need to put the time into making an emotional connection with your audience.

 If you want to learn more about how to build a brand on Instagram, check out YouTube channel where I give even more free advice for digital marketers.
 I have a ton of videos covering Instagram because it’s so important to marketing in 2019, and they’re all worth a watch.

 Why Instagram Video Marketing

 There’s one main reason that you need to be doing Instagram video marketing: video sees a 21% better engagement overall on the platform than other types of content.
 Instagram already has better engagement rates than other social media platforms, so that 21% boost is huge.
 If your content is good, and it fits your brand, video will certainly do well for you.